5 Places to Seek Out Funding for PE

-Middle school students across the Irving (Texas) Independent School District are using adidas Zone for IHT Spirit heart rate monitors after Health and Physical Education Coordinator Sandi Cravens received funding through the district’s Every Student Succeeds Act allocation.
+Middle school students across the Irving (Texas) Independent School District are using IHT Zone heart rate monitors after Health and Physical Education Coordinator Sandi Cravens received funding through the district’s Every Student Succeeds Act allocation.
 The U.S. Department of Education released funding to each state to be divided based on ESSA’s specific guidelines.
 Through the Title IV provisions of supporting safe and healthy students and the effective use of technology, Cravens crafted a proposal that Irving’s Director of Federal Funding Fernando Natividad approved.

 “I was ready to try to give as much detail as needed,” she said.
 “Once I explained the program and the capabilities it offered, he decided that was enough and approved the program.”

 Teachers in Minnesota and Kansas paid visits to local community service organizations such as the Lions Club and Rotary International to inform community leaders about tools that would help students learn to be healthy.
 Fosston (Minn.)
 High School teacher Ben Hemberger met a local hospital administrator during his Rotary Club presentation and found a key ally in his quest to develop healthy students.